I’ve mentioned motorcycle touring and hydration numerous times over the past few months.

 And in many countries, it would be customary to do so!
 Can you imagine stopping in the vineyards of Portugal and not having a glass of wine?
 They’d chase you into Spain!

 That being said, don’t go overboard.
-Alcohol acts as a diuretic so can severely affect you tomorrow.
-But at the very least, it’ll make you feel lousy the next day.
+Alcohol acts as a diuretic and can severely affect you the next day.
+At the very least, it’ll make you feel lousy and lethargic.

-Whilst the bar may seem like a good idea once the bikes are parked up for the evening, those extra beers have the capacity to really shit on your parade tomorrow.
+Whilst the bar may seem like a good idea once the bikes are parked up for the evening, those extra beers can really shit on your parade tomorrow.

-Don’t risk it; err on the side of caution when it comes to managing alcohol, hydration & motorcycle touring.
+Don’t risk it.
+Err on the side of caution when managing alcohol, hydration & motorcycle touring.

 10. Choose The Right Riding Gear